 Conor Byrne’s Pub (5140 Ballard Ave NW, Seattle)

-Located at 4150 Ballard Avenue, Conor Bryne's Pub is a casual Irish bar with live music, from blues to folk, as well as a gigantic selection of beers and whiskeys.
-While charming and elegant chandeliers softly illuminate the beautiful mahogany bar creating a moody and romantic ambiance, the pub's exposed brick walls are adorned with various pieces of local artwork and several pieces of Irish memorabilia.
+Located at 4150 Ballard Avenue, Conor Bryne's Pub is a casual Irish bar with live music, from blues to folk, plus a gigantic selection of beer and whiskey.
+While charming and elegant chandeliers softly illuminate the beautiful mahogany bar creating a moody and romantic ambience, the pub's exposed brick walls are adorned with various pieces of local artwork and several pieces of Irish memorabilia.